 HSM: FIRST OF ALL CONGRATULATIONS ON AN EPIC CAREER IN MUSIC.
 LOTS OF AMAZING WORK!

 MikeLewis: Thanks.
 TK was a big part of that.
 They kept me busy for a long time.
 It was the hottest place in the world for a few years.
-Matter of fact billboard had a “TK: The Place That’s Hot” cover.
+Matter of fact Billboard had a “TK: The Place That’s Hot” cover.
 I was on at least a dozen hit records.
 Major hits.
-With KC I did six, and whoever else too, Betty Wright, Bobby Caldwell, Foxy, Blowfly…”Girl in the green room, I’m gonna fuck ya till you scream.”
+With KC I did six, and whoever else too, Betty Wright, Bobby Caldwell, Foxy, Blowfly…”Girl in the green, I’m gonna fuck ya till you scream.”

 WHAT IS THE AMERICAN FEDERATION OF MUSICIANS, AND HOW DOES A MUSIC UNION WORK?

 It’s just a musicians union.
 There’s a union pay scale they adhere to, and at TK, a lot of guys did not belong and did not wanna belong to the union and I was out there one time when they were passing out checks at the TK studios.
 They would run a payroll every couple weeks where guys would come and get checks.
 They gave me a check for $1,200 dollas and I was next to a bass player.
 He got a check for $200 and he says, “How come you got so much more than I do,” I said, “Ron, I do it on the union pay scale don’t you?”

 He said, “If I go union, they’ll get someone else.”
 He wouldn’t do it.
 So I got $1,200 bucks for a batch of sessions and he got $200 and I just simply asked for it, and the very first session I did was for Betty Wright, “Cleanup Woman,” just me playing tenor sax and Vinnie on the trumpet.